 To overcome workplace bullying, it’s important to understand what you’re dealing with.
 With that in mind, here are some of the most common types of workplace bullies.

 The Loud Voice

-One should be able to spot those from a distance.
+This one should be able to spot those from a distance.
 They happen to be common as well.
 Loud bullies are obnoxious and rude.
-It seems that they maintain their importance by being the loudest person in the room; always making their ideas heard, but not in a healthy way.
-They thrive on the notion that others fear them.
-So, they must interrupt others in meetings or step on their ideas with humiliation and disdain.
-They discard other people’s opinions as invalid or unworthy of attention.
-Loud bullies intimidate their colleagues, especially the shy ones, from speaking up and sharing their thoughts.
-This causes the business to lose new innovative ideas, just because one employee decided so.
+It seems that they maintain their importance by being the loudest person in the room, always making their ideas heard, but not in a healthy way.

 The Double-Faced Snake